 “A cat walking backwards into the car next to a boiled egg.
 Geoff called my microwave and I closed the book about stuff.
 At 11 she already knew whiteboards fly on icy lakes inside”

 Zero sense made.
-Ok obviously we don’t talk about cats and Geoff (or do we?).
+Ok, obviously we don’t talk about cats and Geoff (or do we?).
 But you get the point.
 I do know that if I interrupt to ask questions constantly we’d need another hour or two extra for the meeting.
 So I reserve most questions and ask a few keeping the rest for research later or asking outside of the meeting.

 I also like to take on big challenging tasks (well, they are big to me).
 The ones that would take me three times the amount of time the experienced guys would do them in.
-Those kind of tasks gives me a chance to research new topics.
+Those kinds of tasks give me a chance to research new topics.
 I won’t lie, some of the stuff starts of very complex and I find myself swearing, biting my jaw, and bashing the table.
 But lo behold, that “aha!” moment, which comes after losing some hair – that’s the most exhilarating feeling.
 It’s what drives me in my job.
 I’m constantly craving to learn something new like a motherless free-fall junkie.

 Although I may be junior in the role I’m making the most fun and rewarding mistakes in my job.
 Those are the big lessons.
 My senior colleagues, particularly one guy who’s pretty much my mentor, have nearly a decade or more of experience in their jobs.
-For me I take it as a reminder that patience really is a virtue.
+For me, I take it as a reminder that patience really is a virtue.
 It’s taken those guys several years to be where they are.
-Besides like Malcom Gladwell stated very well in his 2008 “Outlier” book that it’s takes 10,000 hours of “deliberate practice” to become world-class in any field.
+Besides like Malcolm Gladwell stated very well in his 2008 “Outlier” book that it takes 10,000 hours of “deliberate practice” to become world-class in any field.
 That’s an equivalent of about 10 years of working standard 40 hour work weeks.
 I’ve got just over 8,000 hours to go.
 Of course not literally but you get the gist.

 “Geniuses aren’t born, they are made”

 So keep working on your craft and be patient and persistent.
-As some wise person I’ve never met once said, “geniuses aren’t born, they are made”.
+As some wise person, I’ve never met once said, “geniuses aren’t born, they are made”.
 You don’t become a master overnight.
 I suck right now but I know I’ll soon be an expert in my field.
 Most importantly love what you do and do what you love.